 Breast Cancer Research Foundation: To “prevent and cure breast cancer by advancing the world’s most promising research.”

-Accessory line Donni Charm is not only insanely stylish but also innovate, both aesthetically and ethically.
+Accessory line DONNI. is not only insanely stylish but also innovative, both aesthetically and ethically.
 Founder Alyssa Wasko believes “if you’re going to be successful, you have to share it with other people.”
-When we asked her which charities she works with, she said Donni Charm chooses “a different charity each season because honestly there are a lot of issues that need attention.”
+When we asked her which charities she works with, she said DONNI. chooses “a different charity each season because honestly there are a lot of issues that need attention.”

 According to the U.S. Department of Justice, an American is sexually assaulted every 98 seconds, and 9 out of 10 victims are women.
 Those staggering numbers speak for themselves.
 One way to help is by supporting these organizations that serve survivors and initiate educational programs to dismantle the cultural epidemic.
 Read through their mission statements below.